Magnaflow Install 5th Gen 4Runner

 MagnaFlow 15145 MF Series Performance Cat-Back Exhaust System

-You will get the most out of this exhaust system if you couple it with an aftermarket 4Runner CAI (Cold Air Intake) system; however, this is not needed.
-The CAI combined with an aftermarket exhaust will completely open up the airflow through your engine, thus increasing the overall performance of your 4Runner.
+You will get the most out of this exhaust system if you couple it with an intake system; however, this is not needed.
+The CAI combined with an aftermarket exhaust will open up the airflow through your engine, thus increasing the overall performance.

 - TIP FINISH: POLISHED